OHI-Science/ohi-global/global2015/gapFilling/README.md

 # Summary of gapfilling
 Project to develop methods of describing the contribution of gapfilled data to OHI scores.
 Focus is on the 2015 assessment.

-## To do:
-1. Move code to calculate scores (stuff at the end that weights by eez area, etc.) from status_trend and move to scores.Rmd
-2. Calculate pressures gapfilling
-3. Calculate resilience gapfilling
-4. Combine components to calculate likely future state and final scores
-5. Redo figures
-6. Fix problem where instead of keeping NAs for data as NAs, they may have been converted to zeros in gapfilling datasets.

 ## Workflow for gapfilling

 #### Step 1: layers_download.Rmd (do this if there were updates in dataprep to the layers)